 Sometimes it’s ankle or even surface, other times knee deep.

-Sometimes just a pain for the road and the transport, other times it’s in your bedrooms.
+Sometimes just a pain for the road and the transport.

 Coincidentally, that flooding hits many households already struggling with dampness and mould.
 Bonus!